York City Kit

 From his time working for City, James Richardson recalls a particular red Portakabin shirt, “I had nightmares about the square dot above the ‘I’.
 The standard font is square, but Portakabin changed it to a circle.
 Can’t remember exactly which kit it was, but we had hundreds delivered printed incorrectly and had a sticker placed (ironed on) over to correct it, which is why if you have one, the dot is too big.
 Anyway, to cut a long story short, the dot should be circular”.

-For the 1990/1 season, City's shirt sponsor was Flamingo Land (nearly a decade before their owner launched a hostile takeover bid) and was followed by 6 years with Portakabin.
-The Yorkshire Evening Press, Phoenix Software and CLP all followed briefly.
-Legal firm Pryers enjoyed a 6 year association as shirt sponsor which ended with 2 wins at Wembley in 2012.
-7 years with Benenden Health followed before Jason McGill’s JMP assumed shirt sponsorship in 2019.
+For the 1990/1 season, City's shirt sponsor was Flamingo Land (nearly a decade before their owner launched a hostile takeover bid) and was followed by 10 years with Portakabin (1991 - 2001).
+The Yorkshire Evening Press (2001-3), Phoenix Software (2003-2005) and CLP (2005-6) all followed.
+Reports suggested that CLP paid £50,000 for the privilege to be H&A shirt sponsor for the 2005/6 season.
+Legal firm Pryers Solicitors enjoyed a 6 year association (2006-12) as shirt sponsor which ended with 2 wins at Wembley in 2012.
+7 years (2012-9) with Benenden Health followed before Jason McGill’s JMP assumed shirt sponsorship in 2019, a deal that was to last 4 seasons (2019-23) and straddle the end of Bootham Crescent / start of the LNER years, meaning images from those shirts will live on in the memory and media.
 It is believed that the value of many of these shirt sponsorships annually amounted to around a small five figure sum.

 The 1993 shirt saw a "YCFC" logo introduced on one shoulder and the opposite short leg.
 It made its debut in the home leg of the 1992/3 play off against Bury.
 The red / blue combination remained intact until 1997.
 In that year, City played in all red, albeit with blue and white pipping running down the shorts and shorts.